Weekly 3-step procedure

 In this meeting we modulate on the results of the Individual preparations:

-- We compare what the Individual and Project Management/team-lead/peer thought to be the
+- We compare what the individual and team-lead/architect/peer/coach thought to be the

 most important Tasks.
 In case of differences, we discuss until we agree

 - We check the feasibility of getting all these Tasks done, based on the estimates